MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 When the popup-messages are for a specific label, you can configure exceptions for recipients by domain name.

+See the video [Azure Information Protection Outlook Popup Configuration](https://azure.microsoft.com/resources/videos/how-to-configure-azure-information-protection-popup-for-outlook/) for a walkthrough example of how to configure these settings.

 > [!TIP]
-> See the video [Azure Information Protection Outlook Popup Configuration](https://azure.microsoft.com/resources/videos/how-to-configure-azure-information-protection-popup-for-outlook/) for a walkthrough example of how to configure these settings.
+> To ensure that popups are displayed even when documents are shared from outside Outlook **(File > Share > Attach a copy),** also configure the [PostponeMandatoryBeforeSave](#remove-not-now-for-documents-when-you-use-mandatory-labeling) advanced setting.

 ### To implement the warn, justify, or block pop-up messages for specific labels: